 I don’t recommend this for anybody who is not a native Russian speaker, because everything is in Russian without translation.

 Vladimir Lenin loved playing chess.
 He played with a partner in a different city by sending him a letter with his move choice.
 The game lasted half a year.
 Lenin led the Russian revolution in 1917 that overthrew the Czar and established the first communist nation where the idea was that farmers and workers were the leaders of the country and had a major voice.
-However, this ideal never materialized and the country was ruled by a priveleged class of party members for the next 75 years.
+However, this ideal never materialized and the country was ruled by a privileged class of party members for the next 75 years.
 Lenin was revered throughout all of Russia, and there were hundreds of statues of him erected in his honor all throughout the country.
-After the break-up of the Soviet Union the statues were decommissioned in the 90s, and one even stands to this day in Fremont, Seattle in Washington State where we lived for 3.5 years!
+After the break-up of the Soviet Union the statues were decommissioned in the 90s, and one even stands to this day in Fremont, Seattle in Washington State!

 The museum is actually his former place of residence.
 Here is his room.
 Vladimir Lenin’s room…very cool to be standing in history.